 🧠 TL;DR

 Storing credentials securely in PowerShell is a nightmare people love to ignore — until it bites them in the middle of an automation task.
-These two functions (Set-SecureCredential
+These two functions (Set-SecureCredential and Get-SecureCredential) let you store creds once and reuse them safely across your scripts, without hardcoding passwords or getting stuck at prompts.

 Overview